Configure and activate using the user interface

 -

-Farm configuration: Lets you specify a Farm name to set coherent names for your resources (i.e., sources and security identity providers).
+Farm configuration: Lets you specify a Farm name to set coherent names for your resources (that is, sources and security identity providers).

 By default, Coveo for Sitecore sources are named